timseed/kstars_mac_build_from_source/Readme.md

 Another *language* issue.
 Solved by removing all language files in the po folder except *en_GB*

 ### kio

 It is sad to see the KF6 framework, not even thinking of DARWIN, it has OS based compiles for WINDOWS and OTHER !!
+But was not a major issue.

 I had to modify the following files

 	modified:   src/core/udsentry.cpp
 	modified:   src/kioworkers/file/stat_unix.h
 	modified:   src/kioworkers/trash/kio_trash.cpp

 All 3 files have the same basic issue ...

 The file access structure has a different naming system on Mac, than on linux...

 So the changes will be something like this

 ```C++
 +#if defined(__APPLE__)